miles-xi/MLOps/notes.md

-#### 01 - intro
+#### 1 Intro
+##### 1.2 Env preparation

 "docker run hello-world" command initiates a process to demonstrate that a Docker installation is functioning correctly.
-This command triggers a series of actions within the Docker ecosystem
+This command triggers a series of actions within the Docker ecosystem:

 1.
 Docker client = command-line interface.